 Self-sufficiency and independent living are the goals of SESCIL.
 The center’s activities are planned to restore, improve and maintain your physical, emotional and social health.
-Our dedicated instructors teach classes from watercolor to bridge and mahjong, exercises like Aerobics, Yoga, Belly Dancing, and Tai Chi and even foreign languages.
+Our dedicated instructors teach classes such as Aerobics, Yoga, Belly Dancing, and Tai Chi and even foreign languages.

 The staff consists of community professionals dedicated to supporting the well-being of our members.
 In 1992, SESCIL took over administrative duties from the County and became a private not-for-profit organization.
 In August of 2019, SESCIL became a part of the BFC family.

 You can join the SESCIL Singers and travel to different sites to perform.
 You may prefer to participate in one of our support groups that help with stress, overcoming loss of family and friends, and coping with other issues related to aging.

 We can help with questions about entitlement programs such as Social Security, Medicare, Home Energy Assistance, Senior Housing, NJ Homestead Rebate, tax returns and more.
 You will learn about the range of community, county, state and federal outreach programs .

 We are confident that you will find something of value here.
 The Southeast Senior Center is open to anyone age 55 and older.
 Seniors can use any of our services or join any of our daily programs after paying an annual membership fee of $50.

 In 1978, eleven municipalities - Bogota, Cliffside Park, Edgewater, Englewood, Englewood Cliffs, Fairview, Fort Lee, Leonia, Palisades Park, Ridgefield, and Ridgefield Park ,from Bergen County’s southeast region-pooled funds received from the Department of Housing and Urban Development’s Community Development Block Grant program to form Southeast Senior Center for Independent Living (SESCIL).